michaelkotelnikov/rhacm-workshop/04.Governance_Risk_Compliance/README.md

 ## Policy #2 - Quota Management

-In this section you will apply a LimitRange object onto the managed cluster in order to limit the application’s resource consumption.
+In this section you will apply a LimitRange object onto the cluster in order to limit the application’s resource consumption.
 You will configure a LimitRange object that limits the application’s container memory to 512Mb.

 The policy you will create defines the next LimitRange object in the webserver-acm namespace -